h-artwani/HumanEmotionRecognition-DeepLearning/README.md

 # HumanEmotionRecognition-DeepLearning
 To develop a realtime software that could predict human emotion using face detection.

+First download the FER2013 dataset from Kaggle.

-First create a folder "data" where all the datasets are saved.
+Then create a folder "data" where all the datasets are saved.

 Next run the generate_data file to split the FER2013 dataset into train test and test into validation and final dataset.